SystemsApproach/sdn/netvirt.rst

 way, this controller is called a Network OS.
 The Nicira team built an early network OS called Onix, which can be thought of as a precursor of ONOS.
-At the top-most level is a management layer that understands and implements the abstraction of a virtual network.
+At the top-most level is a management layer that serves API requests, and understands the abstraction of a virtual network.
 This management layer can be thought of as an application that runs on the network OS.
 In short, the architecture presented in this Chapter is purpose-built to support